Service Tax Additional

 Bolivia has a multi-carrier system wherein consumers can choose a long-distance carrier for each call by dialling the carrier's prefix.
 A number of operators have adopted VoIP, while others use fixed-wireless technologies, and some rent fibre-optic capacity.

 State-owned Empresa Nacional de Telecomunicaciones (Entel) is the country's incumbent long-distance operator.
-It also offers local telephony, ADSL broadband access, and satellite pay TV services.
+It also offers local telephony, DSL broadband access, and satellite pay TV services.
 Its subsidiary Entel Movil is Bolivia's largest mobile company.

 Bolivia's fixed broadband services remain the slowest and the most expensive in Latin America, and are unavailable even in some of the major urban areas.
 Being a landlocked country, Bolivia has no direct access to submarine cable networks.
 It must therefore connect to the rest of the world either via satellite or through terrestrial links across neighbouring countries.